viacheslav-lasukov/PMBoK6/Methodologies/Life Cycles/Agile Life Cycle.md

 - **Customer collaboration** over contract negotiation
 - **Responding to change** over following a plan
 ## Principles
-- Our highest priority is to satisfy the [[customer]] through the early and continuous delivery of valuable software.
+- Our highest priority is to satisfy the [[Customer]] through the early and continuous delivery of valuable software.
 - Working software is the primary measure of progress.
 - Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage.
 - Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.